Ovarian Cancer Stage IIIC

 |Title:||Ovarian Cancer Stage IIIC|

-In stage IIIC, cancer is found in one or both ovaries and has spread to (a) the peritoneum, where it is larger than 2 centimeters in diameter, and/or (b) lymph nodes in the abdomen.
-Cancer that has spread to the surface of the liver is also considered to be stage III.
+In stage IIIC, cancer is found in one or both ovaries or fallopian tubes and has spread to the omentum, and the cancer in the omentum is larger than 2 centimeters.
+Cancer may have spread to lymph nodes behind the peritoneum or to the surface of the liver or spleen.

 Anatomy -- Gynecologic

 Cells or Tissue -- Abnormal Cells or Tissue

 Yes - This image is copyright protected.
 Any use of this image is subject to prevailing copyright laws.
 U.S. Government has reuse rights.
 Please contact the rights holder of this image for permission requests.

 Rights holder: Terese Winslow